The useful information section contains information on:

 Please note that these arrangements apply only to journeys on London Midland.
 Compensation arrangements for travel on Virgin Trains remain unaltered.

-RRUG members can see a diagram of the track layout in the Rugby station area by going to the Members' area and selecting 'News'.
+RRUG members can see a diagram of the track layout in the Rugby station area by going to the Members' area.